Scleral Contact Lenses for Sjogren’s Syndrome

 Scleral lenses, which are gas-permeable, do the exact opposite.
 They form a protective dome over the cornea that conserves saline solution.
 The solution acts as a liquid buffer between the lens and the cornea’s surface.
 That, in turn, alleviates the irritation, itchiness and redness that are the hallmarks of dry eye.

 Due to their larger diameter and custom fit, scleral lenses don’t move around as much as conventional lenses.
 This boosts visual acuity and reduces irritation.

-If your eyes feel parched and gritty, contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton for a comprehensive eye exam to determine whether you have dry eye syndrome and to discuss whether your symptoms could be due to Sjorgren’s syndrome.
+If your eyes feel parched and gritty, contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham for a comprehensive eye exam to determine whether you have dry eye syndrome and to discuss whether your symptoms could be due to Sjorgren’s syndrome.

 Call the Giddens Optometry today to schedule your consultation.Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.